This post contains affiliate links. Please see our disclosure policy.

 Pâte Sucrée, aka sweet tart crust can be made either by hand or in a mixer.
 Once the dough comes together it will need to rest and chill for at least 1 hour before rolling out.
 I like to use with a simple 9-inch or 22 cm pastry ring for making tarts.
 But, you can certainly use a removable bottom 9-inch fluted tart pan.

 - All Purpose Flour: I’m using an all purpose flour with 11% protein.
-A tough more than pastry flour and less gluten than some all purpose flour.
+A touch more protein than pastry flour at 9-10% and less gluten than some all purpose flours.
 I find this to be the sweet spot for a great tart crust without the dough being too fragile to work with.

 - Butter: It’s not French pastry without French butter.
 Rich cultured european style butter with 82% butterfat brings tenderness to the dough.
 It’s also easier to work with even while cold, making rolling out and lining the dough so much less work.